-Adaptogen herbs (including reishi mushrooms or cordyceps) are commonly prescribed to improve liver function and prevent liver disease.
+Adaptogen herbs (including reishi mushrooms or cordyceps) are commonly recommended to improve liver function and help prevent liver disease.
 A 2013 study published in the International Journal of Medicinal Mushrooms found that reishi induces hepatoprotective effects on acute liver injury because it contains antioxidant properties.
-(14)
+(13)

 5. Protects Cognitive Health